 You can collapse or expand any of the windows of the model characteristics.

-To delete a model, highlight the model image on the Layout canvas and press the Delete key or press Ctrl X. If the model is a series of dots, then hold down the cursor and drag to form a rectangle around the dots (representing the model) and then delete.
+To delete a model, highlight the model on the Layout canvas and press the Delete key or press Ctrl X. You can hold down the cursor and drag to form a rectangle around the model and then delete.

 You can also Right Click on the Model name in the Model list panel.
 A ‘Delete’ pop up window will be displayed.
 Click on it to confirm and delete the model.